yuejiaointel/scikit-learn-intelex/doc/sources/preview.rst

 Preview Functionality
 #####################

-Some of implemented functionality in |intelex| doesn't meet one or few of next requirements for being enabled by default for all users:
+Some of implemented functionality in |sklearnex| doesn't meet one or few of next requirements for being enabled by default for all users:

 * The functionality API is not stable and can be changed in future